SDGforskning/sdg-strings/SDG14_query_action_WoS.md

     ("limit pollut*" OR "control pollut*"
     OR "biosorption" OR "bioremediat*"
-    OR "water framework directive" OR "OSPAR convention" OR "Marine strategy framework directive" )
+    OR "water framework directive" OR "OSPAR convention" OR "Marine strategy framework directive" OR "Global Programme of Action for the Protection of the Marine Environment" )
     AND
         (  "pollut*"